-COMMENT: In major competitions such as Paralympic Games, World and Regional Championships an ITO is assigned to observe the Victory Ceremony and report on any infractions as well as to issue yellow or red cards to athletes who act in an unsporting manner.
+COMMENT: In major competitions such as Paralympic Games, World and Regional

+Championships an ITO is assigned to observe the Victory Ceremony and report on any infractions as well as to issue yellow or red cards to athletes who act in an unsporting manner.

-5. A Referee shall have authority to warn or exclude from competition, any athlete guilty of acting in an unsporting or improper manner under Rule 17.5.
+5. A Referee shall have authority to warn or exclude from competition, any athlete or relay team guilty of acting in an unsporting or improper manner or under Rules 6.1, 6.18, 7, 17.5, 18.17, 18.18, 24.2, 24.5, 24.19 or 49.8(h)).
 In case of a disciplinary matter, the Call Room Referee has authority starting from the Warm-up Area up to the competition area.
 In all other instances, the Referee applicable to the event in which the athlete is or was competing, shall have authority.